Scheduling API

 A primary function of Spacetime’s southbound interface is to allow the controller to maintain a forward-looking schedule of configuration changes on each agent.

-This includes scheduling forwarding-rule configuration and packet-processing behavior, as well as antenna targeting, channel selection, and beam-hopping configuration.
+This includes scheduling forwarding-rule configuration and packet-processing behavior, as well as beam pointing, channel selection, and beam-hopping configuration.

 At a high level, an agent’s schedule may be thought of as a time-series of configuration changes.